 Project DEEP offers a newly launched series of six cinema-quality video courses centered around key topics in entrepreneurship, investing, and ecosystem building.
 Each course is taught by world-class subject matter experts with lived experience and features a complementary course workbook.
 Project DEEP also offers a community discussion and networking platform, a series of live webinars with course instructors and expert guests, and additional ways to explore, learn, and connect.
 These courses cover topics that are essential to success, but often not explicitly taught in other spaces.

 The Project DEEP team also provides direct support to Utah-based entrepreneurs by working with leading community partners to offer education, coaching, and other technical assistance.
-The Sorenson Impact Center is partnered with two leading community organizations, Women’s Business Center of Utah (WBCUtah) and New Pattern (NPU), to offer interactive entrepreneur training programs.
+The Sorenson Impact Institute is partnered with two leading community organizations, Women’s Business Center of Utah (WBCUtah) and New Pattern (NPU), to offer interactive entrepreneur training programs.
 Designed by WBCUtah in collaboration with NPU, the Mind Your Business cohort program includes peer and expert learning, individual projects, mastermind group meetings, and more to support participating entrepreneurs in measuring, accelerating, and sharing their progress.
 Learn more here.

 Project DEEP also aims to contribute to the wider ecosystem around best practices for supporting overlooked entrepreneurs – and removing the systemic barriers they face.
 As part of this, Project DEEP also includes an intensive focus on impact measurement across all workstreams.
 This starts with measuring the impact of the video courses and community partnership and extending lessons learned into a wider impact measurement framework that can be replicated elsewhere and drive change.
 Stay tuned for more resources here!

-Project DEEP is hosted by the Sorenson Impact Center, a social impact consultancy based at the University of Utah in Salt Lake City, Utah, and generously funded by the Economic Development Administration, JPMorgan Chase, and the Sorenson Impact Foundation.
+Project DEEP is hosted by the Sorenson Impact Institute, a social impact consultancy based at the University of Utah in Salt Lake City, Utah, and generously funded by the Economic Development Administration, JPMorgan Chase, and the Sorenson Impact Foundation.

 Project DEEP builds on previous research conducted by the Center, including a landscape analysis report that offered several distinct recommendations for supporting historically marginalized entrepreneurs in Utah and beyond.